How to become a childminder

 (external site, opens in new tab)

-You will also need a house or flat with enough space to host and look after multiple children – a good garden is normally a selling point for many childminders.
-It helps to be near local primary schools, too, as you are likely to drop off and pick up any older children from school as part of your role.
+You will a need a house or flat with enough space to host and look after multiple children – a good garden is normally a selling point for many childminders.
+It also helps to be near local primary schools, too, as you are likely to drop off and pick up any older children from school as part of your role as a childminder.

-Becoming a childminder is also not the best option if money is your primary motivator – as you will see from our guide to earnings, the money you earn can fluctuate wildly with parents’ childminding needs constantly changing.
+Becoming a childminder is also not the best option if money is your primary motivator – as you will see from our guide to how much a childminder can earn, the money you earn can fluctuate wildly with parents’ childminding needs constantly changing.
 “There’s no doubt that the money is the most stressful thing about becoming a childminder,” admits Rachel.
 “But seeing the children grow and develop under your care is a really rewarding experience.

 “Often, you spend more time with them than their own parents do – every day is different, with a different set of challenges, but I’ve enjoyed it immensely.”